 - Kick the Dog: His ultimate plans for the Western Continent fully cement him on the Lawful Evil part of the wheel.
 This guy could give most devils a run for their money.

-- Killed Off for Real: Nale kills him by having Zz'dtri dispel his Protection from Daylight ward, causing him to die from the vampire weakness against sunlight.
-Since his body is reduced to ash, there is no way to revive him.
+- Killed Off for Real: Nale kills him by having Zz'dtri dispel his protection from daylight ward, causing him to die from the vampire weakness against sunlight.
+Since his body is reduced to ash and scattered, there is no way to revive him.

 - Level Drain: As a vampire, he inflicts energy drain with his touch as shown in strip #870.

-- Like a Son to Me: Well, brother.
+- Like a Son to Me: Brother in this case.
 He holds Durkon in very high regard, and outright says, after draining his blood, that it reminded him of consuming his family long ago.
 As that last part may indicate, this doesn't stop him from killing Durkon and creating a vampire from him.

-- Lizard Folk: At first glance, although his robe hides a lack of legs, putting him rather into Snake People such as Yuan-Ti.
+- Lizard Folk: Of the trope-naming race.
+At first glance.
+His robe hides a lack of legs, putting him rather into Snake People such as Yuan-Ti.

 - Made from Real Girl Scouts: His preferred blend of bloodwart tea is not made from the herb bloodwort, but from a mixture of blood and warts.